techpines/express.io/README.md

 require('express.io')
 ```

-Your app should run just the same as before, except now you're ready for reatltime.
+Your app should run just the same as before.
 Express.io is a superset of express and socket.io!

 ## Examples